Walsh contracted COVID in Caribbean, says Mansingh

 Walsh has been placed in isolation in a separate wing of the team hotel in Dhaka, and will need to return two negative tests before he is released.

 He is the only player to have tested positive in the travelling contingent.
-However, his teammates will continue to be tested despite having started training for next week's first One-Day International.
+However, his teammates will continue to be tested despite having started training for next week's first One-Day International (ODI).

 Mansingh, who toured Bangladesh last November on a reconnaissance tour to review health protocols at venues, hospitals and airports on behalf of CWI, said Walsh would now receive the best possible care available.